 Next, you’ll find a widget that shows you the domain’s Top Pages, Top Subfolders, and Top Subdomains.

 You can toggle between each of these charts by clicking on the one you want to look at.
-Beside that is the Traffic Share graph, which breaks down the percentage of traffic via desktop vs. mobile devices.
+Besides that is the Traffic Share graph, which breaks down the percentage of traffic via desktop vs. mobile devices.

 - Top Pages: These are the five most popular pages on the analyzed website in terms of estimated unique pageviews and unique visitors over the previous month.